michaelhush/M-LOOP/docs/tutorials.rst

 		#You can also run the default sets of visualizations for the controller with one command
 		mlv.show_all_default_visualizations(controller)

-This code snipet will display all the visualizations available for that controller.
+This code snippet will display all the visualizations available for that controller.
 There are many other visualization methods and options available that let you control which plots are displayed and when, see the :ref:`sec-api` for details.